eoscanada/eos-bios/README.md

 [点击查看中文](./README-cn.md)

 `eos-bios` is a command-line tool for people who want to kickstart a blockchain using EOS.IO Software.

-It implements the following:
+For example:

 * Booting local development environments
 * Booting testnets
 * Booting consortium or private networks